 At Ryders Green we strive to ensure all our pupils are confident and happy readers.
 All pupils throughout the school take banded books home to read with parents.
 We also follow the Read Write Inc in school with daily phonics sessions taking place in Early Years and Key Stage 1.
 Key Stage 2 pupils take part in phonics sessions when appropriate using Fresh Start.

 At Ryders Green we believe in good quality assessment.
 This ensures that all children are monitored accurately and any relevant interventions can take place.
 In order to make this possible, we use two different assessment strategies: PM Benchmarking and PiRA reading assessments.
+This supplements our use of the Bug Club reading tests.

 The PiRA reading assessments are small, termly reading tests give standardised results and age related scores that enable us to track pupil progress term by term.
 Benefits of the tests include: